wp-plugins/threewp-broadcast/readme.txt

 Xcache v3, which does support namespaces, has not yet been tested.
 Anyone with Xcache v3 experience is welcome to contact me with info.

 == Changelog ==

+= 20 20150609 =
+* New: Custom field handling has been simplified.
+The "broadcast internal field" setting has been removed and the blacklist, whitelist and protect list now apply to all fields.

+The custom field settings can now handle wildcards.

+If you do not wish the internal custom fields (the ones that start with an underscore) to be broadcasted, check that you now have _* in the blacklist.

+Custom fields are now handled in this order: first check the blacklist, if blacklisted checked the whitelist.

+The protect list is applied to the surviving custom fields specified to be protected.

+* Fix: Reload broadcast data upon switching blogs during broadcasting.
+This is probably the cause of half-linked children when broadcasting is interrupted or queued.
+* Fix: Posts can have several thousand child posts now.
+The database column was set too small (text instead of longtext) to allow for all too many child links.
+* Code: More debug info.
+Custom field lists are dumped.
+* Code: Fix saving of broadcast data so that it can be resaved during the same broadcast.
+* Code: Debug dump now shows HTML tags.
+* Updated .pot file for translations.

 = 19.1 20150524 =
 * Fix: Find Unlinked Children will not add children that already have parents or are parents themselves.